GeorgeHoneywood/final-year-project/diary.md

 Continued work on the panning and zooming proof of concept.
 Implemented click panning and touch controls: pinch zoom & single finger panning.
 Also made zooming work around the mouse/pinch gesture instead of the centre of the screen.

+Add esbuild (JavaScript bundler).
+This means I can write JavaScript in multiple files, but have them merged together be served to the user.
+I can also use newer JavaScript features, and have them transpiled into older syntax.

 ### Week 8 (2022-11-07)

 ### Week 9 (2022-11-14)